paavanparekh/Login-SignUp_scenario/README.md

                2)  file handling    <br />
                3)  Graphics in cpp  <br />
                4)  Mouse Handling   <br />
-First of all what is login and SignUp in any software/website :click [here](https://ell.stackexchange.com/questions/24384/what-is-the-difference-among-sign-up-sign-in-and-log-in#:~:text=Sign%20up%20means%20%22to%20register,no%20such%20noun%20as%20*signin.)
+First of all what is login and SignUp for any software/website :click [here](https://ell.stackexchange.com/questions/24384/what-is-the-difference-among-sign-up-sign-in-and-log-in#:~:text=Sign%20up%20means%20%22to%20register,no%20such%20noun%20as%20*signin.)

 **working of SIGN UP Page** ::<br/>
 Sign Up Page has 3 text feilds namely "Username" , "Password" , "Emailid"